Heidelberg VIEW Club

 Heidelberg VIEW Club is a unique club with a unique history.
 We celebrated our 35th Birthday in October 2022

 Our forty six members are widespread across the Melbourne Northern suburbs, from Northcote to Reservoir, Doncaster to Ivanhoe.
 We enjoy many activities and events together in VIEW friendship while raising funds for our seven Learning for Life students.

 Heidelberg VIEW Club meets at The Manningham Club in Bulleen on the second Wednesday of the month.

-Members enjoy a delicious two-course meal (photo opposite is an example of our cuisine) after the meeting and a guest speaker on a wide range of topics.
+Members enjoy a delicious two-course meal after the meeting and a guest speaker on a wide range of topics.
 Heidelberg VIEW Club is a warm and friendly club.

 We look forward to welcoming you as our newest member!